-Although the success of ASCO hinges on the support and participation of its volunteer members, volunteers also benefit from their ongoing relationship with the Society.
-By volunteering at ASCO, members can get knowledge of new initiatives, expand their personal network and help guide ASCO into the future.
+Although the success of ASCO hinges on the support and participation of its volunteer members, volunteers also benefit from their ongoing relationship with ASCO.
+By volunteering, ASCO members can gain knowledge of new initiatives, expand their personal network and help guide ASCO into the future.

-More specifically, serving on committees and volunteer groups offers members:
+More specifically, serving on committees and volunteer groups offer members:

 - An opportunity to contribute skills and expertise generated through a career of experience.

-- The opportunity to take on a new challenge and frame all aspects of the work of the Society.
+- The opportunity to take on a new challenge and frame all aspects of the work of ASCO.

-- Earn points through continued service toward the FACO distinction.
+- Earn points through continued service toward the FASCO distinction.

 Through the Fellow of the American Society of Clinical Oncology (FASCO) distinction, ASCO recognizes members for their extraordinary volunteer service, dedication, and commitment.
 Designed to honor ASCO’s most active volunteers and encourage more members to become involved in volunteer activities, the FASCO distinction acknowledges how recipients’ efforts benefit ASCO, the specialty of oncology, and, most importantly, the patients for whom they serve.

 Overall, the FASCO designation offers